 Black Garlic Aioli

 This Black Garlic Aioli has sweetness and complexity, a profile reminding of complex sauces and condiments you get with meat or bread in a really good restaurant.
 Yet it’s super quick to make once you have the black garlic.
-Even more so if you have a stick blender.
+Even more so if you have a stick blender *.

 Black Garlic Aioli

 This post may contain referral links for products I love.
-For The Pleasure Of Eating earns a small commission on these links at no cost to you, and the links will always be marked with an asterisk*.
+For The Pleasure Of Eating earns a small commission on these links at no cost to you, and the links will always be marked with an asterisk* or highlighted in pink.

 Why You Will Love This